History of Wordle in Timeline

 January 2022: Acquisition by The New York Times Company

-In January 2022, The New York Times Company acquired Wordle for a "low seven-figure sum".
-Following the acquisition, changes were implemented, including removing offensive words and introducing account logins.
+In January 2022, The New York Times Company acquired Wordle for a low seven-figure sum.
+The game remained free but underwent changes such as the removal of offensive words and the introduction of account logins.

-In January 2022, after Wordle gained viral popularity, it was quickly adapted into numerous other languages.
-An open-source version of the game was modified by linguist Aiden Pine to accommodate different character sets.
+In January 2022, after Wordle's viral popularity among English-speaking users, it was quickly adapted into numerous other languages.
+Hannah Park's open-source version was modified by linguist Aiden Pine to accommodate different character sets, Pine also published a free step-by-step blog on how to create a custom Wordle.

-January 2022: Wordle Clones Appear and are Removed from Apple's App Store
+January 2022: Ad-Supported Wordle Clones Appear and are Removed

-In early January 2022, numerous ad-supported Wordle clones appeared on Apple's App Store.
-By the end of January 2022, nearly all of these clones were removed.
-The New York Times also initiated legal action against Worldle, alleging trademark infringement.
+In January 2022, numerous ad-supported Wordle clones surfaced on Apple's App Store, often mimicking the original name and gameplay.
+However, by the end of January 2022, nearly all of these clones were removed.
+The New York Times filed a trademark application for 'Wordle' and issued DMCA takedown notices against GitHub repositories hosting clone source code and initiated legal action against 'Worldle'.

 According to the New York Times quarterly earnings report ending on March 31, 2022, the acquisition of Wordle brought "tens of millions" of new players to the New York Times puzzle site and app.

-On April 7, 2022, WordleBot was launched by The New York Times to provide players with analysis and ratings of their Wordle gameplay.
+On April 7, 2022, WordleBot was launched by the New York Times to give players information about how they completed their Wordle on that day, giving a luck and skill rating.

 July 2022: Spotify Acquires Heardle

-In July 2022, Spotify acquired Heardle, a music-identification game that was inspired by Wordle.
+In July 2022, Spotify acquired Heardle, a music-identification game that adopted the "-le" suffix signaling a connection to Wordle.

-On August 24, 2022, Wordle was added to The New York Times Crossword app, allowing progress to be synced across mobile and desktop versions.
+On August 24, 2022, Wordle was added to The New York Times Crossword app, with progress synced across mobile and desktop versions.

 In October 2022, Hasbro released Wordle: The Party Game, a physical board game adaptation of the online game, designed for two to four players.

-In November 2022, The New York Times appointed Tracy Bennett as Wordle's dedicated editor.
-She is responsible for selecting the daily word from a curated list.
+In November 2022, The New York Times appointed Tracy Bennett as Wordle's dedicated editor, responsible for selecting the daily word from a curated list.

 January 2023: Merriam-Webster Acquires Quordle

-In January 2023, Tracy Bennett spoke about the word selection process.
-She explained that while the words are initially chosen at random, she reviews each selection for suitability.
+In January 2023, Tracy Bennett explained that while the words are initially chosen at random, she reviews each selection for suitability, removing words that have secondary meanings that could be considered profane or derogatory.

 March 2023: Game Developers Conference Insights

-At the March 2023 Game Developers Conference, New York Times producer Zoe Bell shared insights into Wordle's lasting impact on the company's other online games.
+At the March 2023 Game Developers Conference, New York Times producer Zoe Bell shared insights into Wordle's lasting impact on the company's other online games, noting that Wordle's popularity has driven increased engagement with other New York Times games.

 In 2025, Pope Leo XIV was reported to be a daily Wordle player.